 The two most prevalent rules are most favoured nation and national treatment.
 Most favoured nation treatment prohibits discrimination in the treatment of goods, persons, or companies, as the case may be, of other parties to the agreement.
 For instance, most favoured nation treatment requires that Canada must give as favourable a duty rate to imports from the European Union (EU) as from Brazil.
-National treatment prohibits giving more favourable treatment to domestic persons, investments, services or goods than is offered to persons, investments, services or goods than is offered to persons, investments, as nationals, as long as the treatment is as favourable.
+National treatment prohibits giving more favourable treatment to domestic persons, investments, services or goods than is offered to persons, investments, services or goods from other countries.
+It does not require treating them the same as nationals, as long as the treatment is as favourable.